Ninja-Squad/ninja-squad.github.com/_posts/2020-06-03-what-is-new-angular-10.0.md

 Angular&nbsp;10.0.0 is here!
 10 major versions is quite a milestone
-(well, it's 9 in fact, as there is no Angular version 3, but you get the point)
+(well, it's 8 in fact, as there are no Angular version 1 and 3, but you get the point)

 <p style="text-align: center;">
   <a href="https://github.com/angular/angular/blob/master/CHANGELOG.md#TODO">